onaboat/onaboat/README.md

 ⚓ Hi, I’m onaboat ⚓

-A generalist, fueled by a passion to explore vast oceans of opportunity and discovery.
+Fueled by a passion to explore vast oceans of opportunity and discovery.

 <!---
 onaboat/onaboat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.